-Major schemes within the town centre - St John's Development, Baker's Lane car park development & EFDC Offices are shown on Map 2.

-provide an opportunity for local artists and related activities, to add vibrancy and attractiveness to the town centre and to minimise the impact of empty shop units.
+- \ Major schemes within the town centre St John's Development, Baker's Lane car park development & EFDC Offices are shown on Map 2. - 7.7 Inevitably there will be a turn-over of shops and periods where premises are vacant.
+As part of these policies for the Parish's town centre, shortterm community use of empty shops and units within the High Street will be supported, for arts, creativity and crafts displays, training and visitor information.
+Such short-term uses are intended to provide an opportunity for local artists and related activities, to add vibrancy and attractiveness to the town centre and to minimise the impact of empty shop units.
 The temporary use of empty shops in certain circumstances is already allowed under permitted development.
-The Town Council will work with EFDC to keep the temporary use of shops under review and if appropriate consider the introduction of a Local Development Order to facilitate temporary uses more appropriate for Epping town centre.

-7.9 Shop-front improvements: Changes to the fabric of listed building fabric are infrequent and controlled by legislation and the need for listed building consent.
+The Town Council will work with EFDC to keep the temporary use of shops under review and if appropriate consider the introduction of - a Local Development Order to facilitate temporary uses more appropriate for Epping town centre. - 7.8 Shop-front improvements: Changes to the fabric of listed building fabric are infrequent and controlled by legislation and the need for listed building consent.
 One area of more frequent change is to shopfronts in the Town Centre.
-The design, materials and quality of shop-fronts make a significant impact on the appearance of the Conservation Areas and must be protected.

-- 7.10 Improvements to the public realm paving, street lights, seating, etc are set out in section 11 covering Heritage.
+The design, materials and quality of shop-fronts make a significant impact on the appearance of the Conservation Areas and must be protected. - 7.9 Improvements to the public realm paving, street lights, seating, etc are set out in section 11 covering Heritage.
 Issues and policies regarding the town centre also link to sections:

-- 11 Heritage,

-- 9 Arts & Culture

-- 4 Green spaces,

-- 8 Employment and role of Epping in London Stansted Cambridge Consortium (LSCC) area